 Project back-ups (archives) are a high-touch, high-risk, low-reward proposition for studios.
 Without the scale to invest in expensive digital asset management systems (and the people to run them), studios are often stuck with “home-rolled” solutions.
 A typical solution might be a File Maker database and file backup to drives or proprietary physical media.
 Mechanical drives have a high failure rate so are not at all suitable for long-term storage.
 Physical media (AIT, Exabyte, DVD-RAM or Blue-Ray) have better long-term performance, but expose you to the risk of obsolesce which means keeping and maintaining playback hardware.

-Archiving digital files is an active process and simply creating a copy of something is not “archiving it”.
+Archiving digital files is an active process, simply creating a copy of something is not “archiving it”.

-Certified Transfers brings studios the technical superiority of the cloud in a low-cost easy to use system.
+Certified Archives brings the massive investment in cloud storage infrastructure to Studios in a low-cost easy to use system.